 What a great point.

-And he said, the goal is to bring manufacturing back to America.
+And he said, the goal is to bring manufacturing back to America, bring it stateside, present jobs for people here.

 He said that African Americans have been brainwashed by Democrats who are making, you know, then he goes on to a whole bunch of things.

-Look, and then he got he single-handedly with Kim Kardashian.
+Look, and then he got, he single-handedly with Kim Kardashian.

-But they they stood up for somebody that that deserved to be championed, Alice Marie Johnson, who we love.
+I could care less about the Kardashians, but they stood up for somebody that deserved to be championed, Alice Marie Johnson, who we love.

 I think that woman's amazing.

-Well, one mistake, one conviction, nonviolent drug offense.
+Well, one mistake, one conviction, nonviolent drug offense, that was a life sentence for her.

-She starts a ministry in prison.
+22 years, she starts a ministry in prison.

 Comes out after the president pardons her and says, thank you, America.